 Original art is a lifestyle purchase, not a necessity.
 People buy art that reflects who they are, what they believe in—art that reminds them of something or someone.
 In order to to successful as an artist, your art has to have enough emotional appeal to turn the viewer into a buyer.

 Many artists prefer to let their art “speak for itself.”
-While this strategy might work if you’re dealing with experienced art connoisseurs, or your family and close friends, in most cases you will have to explain why your art is worth investing in.
+While this strategy might work if you’re dealing with experienced art connoisseurs, or your family and close friends, in most cases the better option is to explain why your art is worth investing in.

-The first step to creating a solid connection with potential buyers is creating an artist bio that provides the reader with an understanding of your artistic background and career achievements.
+The first step to creating a solid connection with potential buyers.
+Do that by writing an artist bio that provides the reader with an understanding of your artistic background and career achievements.
 From a buyer’s perspective the biography is more important than the artist statement, as it allows for an objective introduction to your work, and justify (at least to some extent) its price.

-Two other powerful tools that will contribute to building your unique brand is finding evocative titles for each of your artwork, and sharing stories for each piece to help the buyer appreciate them more.
+Two other powerful tools that will contribute to building your unique brand is finding evocative titles for each of your artwork, and sharing a longer statement for each piece to help the buyer appreciate them more.

 3. Distribute your artwork carefully